 A study of major archaeological excavations and material remains of ancient Greece from the Bronze Age through the Hellenistic Period, with particular attention to the relationship between material remains and political and cultural history.
 Examines the exchange of archaeological and artistic influences with contemporary cultures of Europe, Africa and Asia.
 (Writing-intensive.)
 Maximum enrollment, 20.

 A study of ancient Greek and Roman influences on the creation of the United States, with special attention to the influence of Cicero and the rivalry between Alexander Hamilton and Thomas Jefferson.
 Readings include biographies of and writings by all three figures.
-Not open to students who have taken Classics 270.
 (Same as Government 242.)
+Anechiarico and Rubino.

 How did Greek tragedy work in the city of Athens?
 Athens was a radical democracy but was based on slave labor and the exclusion of women.
 How is this implied contradiction displayed in the works of Aeschylus, Sophocles, Euripides?
 But tragedy also has contemporary life.
 How do these plays transcend their time of production?
 An opportunity to examine relations of gods/humans, fate/choice, as well as gender, class/ethnicity and sexuality.
 Readings to include works by Seneca, Racine, Sartre, O’Neill, Heaney, Fugard.
-(Writing-intensive.)
 (Genre) (Same as Literature and Creative Writing 244 and Theatre 244.)
-Maximum enrollment, 20.
+N Rabinowitz.